Best 6 NANDA Nursing Diagnosis for Hyperglycemia That Actually Work

 Key Clinical Manifestations

-Normal vs. Abnormal Blood Glucose Ranges
+Normal vs. Abnormal Blood Glucose Ranges:

-Impact on Patient Health
+Impact on Understanding Wellbeing:

-Primary Causes and Risk Factors of Hyperglycemia
+Essential Causes and Chance Variables of Hyperglycemia

 Endocrine disorders like Cushing’s syndrome, acromegaly, and pheochromocytoma can also lead to high blood sugar.
 Pancreatic issues, such as pancreatitis and cancer, can block insulin production.
 A sedentary lifestyle, stress, and some medications, like glucocorticoids and antipsychotics, also raise the risk.

-Causes and Risk Factors
+Causes and risk factors

 Pathophysiology and Disease Progression